Vaio: As part of Sony

 Although Sony made computers in the 1980s, such as MSX-based HitBit computers mainly for the Japanese market, the company withdrew from the computer business around the beginning of the 1990s.
 Under the then-new VAIO brand, Sony's re-entry into the global computer market began in 1996.
-Sony's then-president Nobuyuki Idei thought "there was no point making an ordinary PC", so the VAIO lineup was to focus on Audio Visual (as the VAIO name suggests), portability, and design.
+Sony's then-president Nobuyuki Idei thought "there was no point making an ordinary PC", so the VAIO lineup was to focus on audio-visual capabilities (as the VAIO name suggests), portability, and design.